pgj23/pgj23_ECE_4160/docs/lab12.md

 Our main goal for this lab was to create an entirely closed loop solution.
 This meant that the robot would have to calculate the distances it would need to drive, and the angles it would need to tuen during the run, rather than having them hard-coded.
 A working solution could, in theory, be used to drive through a different set of waypoints on a different map only by changing the input map and waypoints.

-The solution consists of X steps, repeated for all waypoints.
+The solution consists of 5 steps, repeated for all waypoints.

 ### Step 1.
 Localize

 The first step the robot does is run the [Lab 11](lab11.md) bayes filter localization code.
 This allows the robot to have an estimate of where it is on the map, regardless of if previous steps have messed up.

 ### Step 2.
-Calculate turn angle and Turn
+Calculate turn angle.

 Once the robot has an estimate for its current pose, the robot can then use the localized x and y coordiantes to calculate the angle between its estimated location and the next waypoint in the series.